 The first actual Voltron toys were handled by Matchbox.
 Like the Godaikin figure, these were die-cast figures but that Golion figure was merely a single figure of the combined robot form.
 These Matchbox figures actually made good on the series’ central gimmick and allowed you to combine and separate the individual pieces of the various Voltrons.
 Matchbox produced combing figures for all three Voltrons, even the Gladiator.
 The Matchbox line fizzled, possibly because of a lead paint related recall, and the license passed to Panosh Place.
 Panosh switched to plastic and upped the scale.
 The lions they produced actually had room for pilots that were, of course, sold separately.
 Panosh’s tactic seemed to be all about taking cues from Masters of the Universe.
 They produced accessory laden figures of both the heroes and the villains as well as a castle playset and a coffin for the Robeast baddies that would not look out of place on the cover of your next metal album.

 In 2012 Mattel began releasing Voltron figures through their subscription service, Matty Collector.
 They were released monthly in packs containing a lion and a pilot from February until October of that year.
-The Mattel figures are sort of an amped up, high quality take on the Panosh figures.
+The Mattel figures are sort of an amped up, high quality takes on the Panosh figures.
 They’re all plastic and include pilots that can be placed inside the lions.
 When combined they create a massive 23’’ robot.
 I believe this is still the largest Voltron you can find.

 The current holder of the license is Playmates who are producing figures for Legendary Defender.
 So far they’ve released two different takes on the lions.
-The Legendary series are kind of a halfway point between the philosophies of the Panosh and the Matchbox lions.
+The Legendary series is kind of a halfway point between the philosophies of the Panosh and the Matchbox lions.
 They are plastic and on the large end but they lack cockpits.
 The Metal Defender Lions are smaller die-cast figures more in line with the early Matchbox lions.
 Playmates has released figures of the pilots, or rather paladins, but you’re not going to have much luck if you try to shove them into their rides.